mounicasirineni/Recommender-System-using-Collaborative-filtering/README.md

 ---

-## Context
+## Academic Context

-This project was completed in **Fall 2015**, years before recommendation systems became ubiquitous in modern platforms.
-The techniques learned here—similarity metrics, matrix factorization, and handling sparse data—remain fundamental to recommendation engines at companies like Netflix, Amazon, and Spotify.
+This project was part of **IDS 572: Data Mining for Business** at UIC, completed in **Fall 2015**—years before recommendation systems became ubiquitous in modern platforms.
+The techniques learned here (similarity metrics, matrix factorization, handling sparse data) remain fundamental to recommendation engines at companies like Netflix, Amazon, and Spotify.

 ---